hlkong/IBM_DS_certificate/README.md

-# Purpose
+The final capstone project for the Coursera IBM data science professional certificate.

-This repository contains all the notebooks used to complete the final capstone project for the Coursera IBM data science certificate.
+The project extracts launch data of SpaceX Falcon 9 rocket to make predictions on whether a launch will land successfully or not.